|Home Animals About Us Contact Us|

 Doberman Health: They do have a high number of costly health issues!
 Can you afford the amount of vet care they may incur?
 Will you be willing to purchase health insurance?
 As most purebred breeds, there are health concerns to consider such as Cardiomyopathy (60% of all Dobermans will develop this in their lives, or die suddenly without any notice of disease to the owners), Wobblers Disease, Hypothyroidism (20% of Dobermans are hypothyroid) , Von Willabrand's Disease is a life threatening bleeding disorder, hip dysplasia , retinal atrophy to name a few of the diseases affecting the Doberman.
 Dobermans are at the top of the list as the breed with the highest genetic health issues.

-We look forward to helping you find your for ever companion!
-Please fill out the application to adopt here!
+We look forward to helping you find your forever companion!
+If you understand the above, please fill out the application to adopt here!

 I have had my home visit now what?